 If You Encounter a Bear

 Here are some tips on what you can do to help decrease the presence of black bears in our neighborhoods.
-Michelle Smith, a biologist and bear educator for the State of New Jersey, Division of Fish and Wildlife, presented this important information to township residents on November 16th.
+Michelle Smith, a biologist and bear educator for the State of New Jersey, Division of Fish and Wildlife, presented this important information to Township residents.